arnemaass/encoder_models_w_lora/README.md

-# finetuning_encoder_models_with_lora
+# encoder_models_with_lora
-This is a computational essay on finetuning transformer models with LoRA (Low Rank Adaptation) for sentiment classification, on bitcoin-related twitter data.
-We achieve quite the good performance :)
+This computational essay explores the use of fine-tuned transformer models with Low-Rank Adaptation (LoRA) for sentiment classification on Bitcoin-related Twitter data.
+We compare their performance against baselines, including dictionary-based methods and recurrent neural networks (RNNs), demonstrating a significant performance improvement through fine-tuning. :)